Making Organic Food Affordable (or even free!)

 You simply can't go wrong with:

-Yup, $18 that you will easily get back with your first grocery trip.
+Yup, 18 bucks...that you will easily get back on your next grocery trip.

-Save yourself the time, hassle, and frustration of trial and error and go with the hard-earned experience of someone who knows.
+Save yourself the time, hassle, and frustration of trial and error and go with the hard-earned experience of someone who has already done it.